Academic Title:

 Lab Techniques and Equipment

--Primary skeletal muscle cells and neuronal culture
+-Primary skeletal muscle cells and neuronal cultures

 -Ca2+ imaging